Instrumentation Available for Community Use

 Current and recent courses include:

-• EAPS 291: Research Methods in Planetary Science - A new course under development for undergraduate planetary science majors.
-This course will give sophomore students hands-on experience designing and implementing a research project, including basic computer skills, scientific programming, and statistical analysis, as applied to real problems in planetary science.
-This course is intended to prepare students for research experiences both within and outside of Purdue.
+- EAPS 205: Fundamentals of Planetary Science - A new core course for undergraduate planetary science majors.
+This course will give sophomore students hands-on experience (1) solving physics-based planetary problems, (2) scientific programming with Python, and (3) designing and implementing a research project, This course is intended to bridge between our intro courses, upper level planetary courses, and physics courses, and to prepare students for research experiences both within and outside of Purdue.

 Memes we love